Ritesh1914/Task-1/README.md

-# Simple Node Express Hello World App with dockr and docker compose
+# Simple Node Express Hello World App with docker and docker compose

 This project is a simple Node.js + Express web application that is first run locally, then containerized with Docker, and finally deployed using Docker Compose.